 AIG companies serves more than 90 million customers, which includes commercial, institutional, and individual customers.

-AIG and its subsidiaries have about 400 offices in the US, as well as 600 offices in 75 international countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
-About 70% of AIG's annual revenues come from sales in the domestic market.
+AIG and its subsidiaries have approximately 350 offices in the US, as well as 500 offices in 75 international countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
+About 75% of AIG's annual revenues come from sales in the domestic market.

 Sales and Marketing

-AIG Property Casualty and AIG Life and Retirement distribute their products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
-AIG maintains direct sales groups consisting of about 4,000 representatives affiliated with its VALIC and American General subsidiaries.
-It also operates the AIG Direct distribution group, and it has relationships with 6,000 independent financial advisors, 69,000 financial institution agents, and 1,700 independent marketing organizations (with 150,000 licensed independent agents).
-It also has access to 120,000 broker dealers, as well as other benefit administrators.
+The group distributes its products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
+AIG maintains direct sales groups consisting of representatives affiliated with its VALIC and American General subsidiaries.

 Mortgage guaranty products are marketed to a variety of mortgage originators and through mortgage lenders, finance agencies, and credit unions.
 Institutional market products are primarily sold through specialized marketing and consulting firms and structured settlement brokers.